doothefoodie/doothefoodie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

 ![Untitled design](https://github.com/user-attachments/assets/9c4ab4fe-eb3b-4178-894c-fc1dc87164fd)

 About me
 ------
-Hi, I’m a passionate foodie who looooves eating and exploring food through every lens: not only the flavor delights but also the traditional, cultural and historical roots behind each dish.
+I’m a passionate foodie who looooves eating and exploring food through every lens: not only the flavor delights but also the traditional, cultural and historical roots behind each dish.

 My food journey truly began in 2021, when I landed in 5 EU countries thanks to a fully-funded scholarship from the European Commission to pursue a Master’s degree in Food Science.